-The oil and gas industry is vital to ensuring the world’s energy transition, yet the production and transformation processes represents 15% of the overall industry footprint according to the IEA.
+The oil and gas industry is vital to ensuring the world’s energy transition, yet the production and transformation processes represent 15% of the overall industry footprint according to the IEA.
 It’s also one of the most energy-intensive industrial processes.
-In recent years, Schneider Electric has embarked on the journey to help decarbonize the energy sector with the help of data, software, efficiency and green electrons.
+In recent years, Schneider Electric has embarked on the journey to help decarbonize the energy sector with the help of data, software, efficiency, and green electrons.
 The company’s mission is to help create a more sustainable and efficient energy industry with new sources of clean energy.

 There has been a lot of talk in the industry about Green Premium especially since Bill Gates has been more vocal about this topic in recent months.
 The Green Premium concept does a great job in highlighting cost as the key barrier to adopting cleantech.
 But the main risk lies in ensuring government and industries can distinguish between technologies and solutions that will never be suitable for mass deployment versus those that can potentially make a significant and immediate impact, once scaled up.

-Our belief is that ambitious environmental considerations must be embedded in all processes, products and business decisions.
+Our belief is that ambitious environmental considerations must be embedded in all processes, products, and business decisions.
 We are committed to facilitating meaningful change.
-Today, more than 75% of Schneider Electric’s product sales come from Green Premium solutions that offer superior transparency and environmental stewardship, as well as improve resource-efficiency throughout an asset’s lifecycle.
+Today, more than 75% of Schneider Electric’s product sales come from Green Premium solutions that offer superior transparency and environmental stewardship, as well as improve resource efficiency throughout an asset’s lifecycle.
 This includes the efficient use of energy along with the minimization of CO2 emissions, water, air, and other natural resources, putting us on the right path to a Net Zero future.

 When it comes to the oil and gas sector, we can go further.
 I believe that Net Zero upstream facilities are the future for the oil and gas industry.
 It’s something that is already possible today, with the solutions we have now.
 The first step to that Net Zero future is changing the sector infrastructure and best practices to future-proof them for 20-30 years to come.